The Bankrate promise

 The Platinum Rewards Visa Signature® Card* is a fantastic choice for everyday spenders looking for chances to rack up points in everyday bonus categories.
 This no-annual-fee card offers a whopping 5X points on gas paid at the pump and at EV charging stations.
 This is above and beyond the rate offered by many of the best gas cards, which typically only offer up to 3 percent back for gas purchases and only 1 percent cash back for purchases made at EV stations.

-The Platinum Rewards card’s variable APR of 17.99 percent doesn’t go as low as many of the best credit union cards, but its APR range is still lower than the majority of rewards cards.
+The Platinum Rewards card’s variable APR of 17.99 percent doesn’t go as low as many of the best credit union cards, but its APR is still lower than the majority of traditional rewards cards.
 And considering all the perks that come with the card, including a sign-up bonus, a nice intro APR offer and Visa Signature benefits, the card is sure to be an appealing low-cost option for cardholders — even those who can pay their balances in full each month and don’t need a low-interest credit card.

 Military service is not required to gain access to the Pentagon Federal Credit Union (PenFed), which is one of the easiest credit unions to join.
 Just open a PenFed savings account with an initial minimum deposit of $5.